Gifted and Talented Education

 Questions regarding G/T Instructional Seminars should be directed to the school’s G/T Resource Teacher, Ms. Robyn Page, at Robyn_Page@hcpss.org.

-Book Club - Book Club is for students who love to read and discuss challenging books.
+Book Club (Oct. - May) - Book Club is for students who love to read and discuss challenging books.
 Participants will read 7 exciting and thought-provoking books, then meet once a month to share their ideas with the Club.
-BMMS Book Club Seminar members may also participate in the Howard County Middle School Book Club monthly virtual discussions.
+2-3 students each month will be invited to the Howard County Middle School Book Club discussion at HCPL libraries.

-Stock Market Game - Students participating in the Stock Market Game Seminar will compete with a team to invest in the Stock Market in real-time (with fake money!) while learning about economics, investing, and personal finance.
+Stock Market Game (first and second semesters) - Students participating in the Stock Market Game Seminar will compete with a team to invest in the Stock Market in real-time (with fake money!) while learning about economics, investing, and personal finance.
+This seminar will be offered first and second semesters.
+Students who register will be assigned to either the first or second semester session.

 Related Sites